-- Members seminar

-- Discussions with schools

-- Five multi-agency stakeholder events

-- Responses to informal consultation held in June 2014

-- Intensive work to look at key areas of focus for future service delivery has been lead by Heads of Service and engaged other Directorates
+- Members feedback at Early Help and Business Planning seminars and Children & Young People's Committee. - Discussions with schools. - Feedback from five multi-agency stakeholder events and responses to informal consultation held in June 2014. - Intensive work to look at key areas of focus for future service delivery has been lead by Heads of Service and engaged other Directorates.